Mary Vanderhoff - Obituary

 Sue was a loving wife and mother who enjoyed reading, music, gardening, baking, traveling, camping with family, spending time with the grandchildren and great-grandchildren, and caring for her farm cats.

-Survivors include three children and spouses, Linda and Rob Gordon, Boonville; Lora Colley, Huntsville; and Bill and Carol Vanderhoff, Coldspring, Texas.
-Also surviving are her six grandchildren and spouses, Kevyn and Rachelle Gordon, Lee's Summit; Kailey and Brian Fleming, Steamboat Springs, Colo.; Lindsey Colley, Kansas City; Eric and Lora Mae Colley, Moberly; Nikki and Jon Kueck, Giddings, Texas; and Katie and Tom Brueggen, Shepherd, Texas.; 20 great grandchildren.
-Other survivors include one sister, Pauline Esry, and one sister-in-law, Joyce Vanderhoff, both of Moberly; five nieces, four nephews, several great-nieces and -nephews and cousins.
+Survivors include three children and spouses, Linda and Rob Gordon, Boonville; Lora Colley, Huntsville; and Bill and Carol Vanderhoff, Coldspring, TX.
+Also surviving are her six grandchildren and spouses, Kevyn and Rachelle Gordon, Lee's Summit; Kailey and Brian Fleming, Steamboat Springs, CO; Lindsey Colley, Kansas City; Eric and Lora Mae Colley, Moberly; Nikki and Jon Kueck, Giddings, TX; and Katie and Tom Brueggen, Shepherd, TX.; 20 great grandchildrn.
+Other survivors include one sister, Pauline Esry, and one sister-in-law, Joyce Vanderhoff, both of Moberly; 5 nieces, 4 nephews, several great-nieces and -nephews and cousins.

 She was preceded in death by her parents, her husband, sister Irma McDowell, brother Hiram J. (Mack) McDowelll, Jr., one niece and two nephews.